by John Ellis

 Those are just a few of the breathing exercises that will help you learn how to breath diaphragmatically.
 Breathing this way allows your whole body to be involved in the production of the sound, helping to create a rich, vibrant, and warm tone.
 That, of course, also requires articulation.

 In short, when speaking, open your mouth wide (wider than you think you should), loosen your jaw, and annunciate.
-Annunciating means to form the words with your mouth – get you lips out of the way and use your tongue and your teeth.
+Annunciating means to form the words with your mouth – get your lips out of the way and use your tongue and your teeth.
 It will feel weird at first, at second, and probably for the foreseeable future.
-Eventually, if you work at it, it will no longer feel weird to annunciate.
+Eventually, if you work at it long enough, it will no longer feel weird to annunciate.
 One good, simple exercise to help you learn how to annunciate is to practice tongue twisters.

 Like breathing exercises, there are many vocal exercises that can be utilized.
 Working with a teacher or coach is preferable, but the motivated individual can begin to learn how to breath correctly and annunciate in order to provide a rich sound that can be heard in the back of the room, regardless of the size of the room.
 One almost “well, duh” exercise is putting diaphragmatic breathing together with articulating.
 Standing and reading long passages is a great way to do this.
 One such passage that is beneficial is Percy Bysshe Shelley’s “Ode to the West Wind.”
 The great voice and diction teacher Cicely Berry explains, “[‘The Ode to the West Wind’] is marvelous because it has tremendous breadth of sound and really long phrases.
 It should not be hurried as you will hear that its weight lies in the quantity of sound in each word … This poem is excellent for stretching the breathing and for finding a gradual mounting drive and strength without losing particularness and keeping quite free.” (the text of the poem can be found by clicking here)

 One such specific exercise focuses on stretching the muscles in your face; open your mouth and eyes as wide as possible, and then squeeze them shut as tight as possible.
 A similar exercise asks you to use your fingers to massage the muscles in your face while aggressively and vocally chewing imaginary gum.
 A relaxed jaw is very important; to help relax your jaw by quickly repeating “babababababa,” allowing the jaw to simply fall open; don’t force the mouth to open, let the jaw fall open.
-Those three “articulator” stretches and physically stretching, in general, also serve another yet related purpose.
+Those three “articulator” stretches as well as physically stretching, in general, also serve another yet related purpose – embrace your nervousness.

 Embrace Your Nervousness